-Disheartened but not defeated, I doubled my efforts.
-First, in November, I watered in slug-eating nematodes from The Green Gardener.
+I want to share what I learned as a veg plot beginner.
+I doubled my efforts after a disastrous first growing season which I describe in ‘Borrowing my neighbour’s garden – my first allotment’.
+In November and the following spring I watered in slug-eating nematodes from The Green Gardener.
 Then I improved the soil with a fine horse manure from Thompsons of Crews Hill.
 Finally I got hold of a cold frame to protect seedlings.
 The winter prep paid-off and I recommend that anyone interested in growing does the same.
-Come spring, you’ll be all ready to go with rich, fertile soil.
+Come spring, you’ll be ready to go with rich, fertile soil.
 Watering

 Growing Salad